 STEM students take multiple field trips, such as to the Science House, Starbase, and to the Minnesota Zoo.
 In addition, they travel as a group to present their units as teams to elementary students, then revise the units based on those experiences and present their research at the STEM Symposium their senior year.
 They also receive a STEM t-shirt and a STEM lab coat for their future teaching.
-Two Bethel STEM students have also received the Minnesota High Tech Association scholarship.
+Two Bethel STEM students have received the Minnesota High Tech Association scholarship.

 Inspire Young Girls in STEM

 Each spring, Bethel hosts GEMS: Girls in Engineering, Math, and Science for a day-long camp of learning, activities, and exposure to college students, faculty, and professionals within these fields.
-Bethel women majoring within these disciplines and/or education are invited to guide a group of 5th grade girls for the day as they attend sessions from female Bethel faculty and outside professional women working as the engineers, mathematicians, and scientists.
+Bethel women majoring within these disciplines and/or education are invited to guide a group of fifth-grade girls for the day as they attend sessions from female Bethel faculty and outside professional women working as the engineers, mathematicians, and scientists.

 0% of our graduates say they would recommend our teacher education program